 *Office of Special Operations

 Commands Within Geographic Areas.
 Commanding officers within geographic Areas shall be identified by the word "Commander" followed by the number of the Area and the letter "A" "B" or “C.” The letter "A" shall indicate Area Commanding Officer, "B" shall indicate the Patrol Division Commanding Officer, and “C” shall indicate the Area Detective Division Commanding Officer.

 Note: The Commanding Officer, LAX Field Services Division shall be identified as "Commander 14D"

-Designation for OSB Criminal Gang/Homicide Group shall be 25W.
+Designation for Operations-South Bureau Criminal Gang/Homicide Group shall be 25W.